mapswipe/python-mapswipe-workers/docs/source/setup.md

 ### Configuration
 To run MapSwipe Workers a valid configuration (`config/configuration.json`) and the Firebase Service Account Key (`config/serviceAccountKey.json`) are required.

-To authorize MapSwipe Workers to access Firebase services, you must generate a Firebase Service Account Key in JSON format:
+To authorize MapSwipe Workers to access Firebase services, you must generate a Firebase Service Account Key in JSON format.
+(Check the *Firebase* section to get this key.)

-1. In the Firebase console, open Settings > Service Accounts.
-2. Click Generate New Private Key
-3. Store the JSON file under `config/serviceAccountKey.json`

 To run the MapSwipe workers you need a configuration file.
 Edit the provided configuration file template (`config/example-configuration.json`) and rename it to `configuration.json`.